hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 To use catalog sync, you must enable it in the [Helm chart](https://www.consul.io/docs/platform/k8s/helm.html#v-synccatalog).
 Catalog sync allows you to sync services between Consul and Kubernetes.
-The sync can be unidirectional, in either direction, or bidirectional.
+The sync can be unidirectional in either direction or bidirectional.
 Read the [documentation](https://www.consul.io/docs/platform/k8s/service-sync.html) to learn more about the configuration.